 Observatory – Portland, Maine

-Isaac Kremer/ June 25, 2021/ preservation, Writing/ 0 comments
+Isaac Kremer/ June 25, 2021/ museum, preservation

 Lemuel Moody constructed the Observatory to improve communications between seafaring vessels and merchants on land.
 His signal tower was completed in 1807.
 A signal system identified vessels sailing into the harbor so merchants could prepare.
-Ships would hoist a flag when sailing into the harbor.
+Ships would hoist a glossary/flag/" class="glossaryLink" data-cmtooltip="93da28cdd46979e7878e212891f2d0f6" target="_blank" >flag when sailing into the harbor.
 Captain Moody would use a powerful achromatic refracting telescope to spot vessels and their flags as much as 18 miles offshore, and for a yearly subscription fee would hoist an identical flag at the top of the Observatory.
 This would give merchants on the waterfront time to secure wharf space and arrange for workers to offload cargo, improving the efficiency of harbor operations.
 By 1848 over 100 ship owners and captains subscribed to Moody’s service.

 Lemuel Moody